 5. The better quality silage meant cheaper cereal type hay could be supplemented with it when the silage was fed back.
 This was also at the higher milk price time of the season, so extra profit was gained from that as well.

-6. Feeding by “numbers” became the norm – this meant it did not matter who was roistered on to work because pasture and feeding management was consistent.
+6. Feeding by “numbers” became the norm – this meant it did not matter who was rostered on to work because pasture and feeding management was consistent.

 Milk solids and daily milk amounts also became predictable (or levelled out), which one milk factory picked up on, and it would appear that there are also many efficiencies to be gained by milk processors.